 - A generic equivalent will be dispensed if it is available when you obtain your prescription from a network pharmacy or through our mail order drug program.
 If you choose a brand name medication for which a generic medication exists, you will pay your cost-share plus the difference in cost between the brand name and generic medication.
 If you have a medical condition that requires a brand name drug your prescribing physician must obtain a brand exception.
 For information on how to obtain a brand exception, you or your physician should call us at 800-694-9901 or visit our website, www.MHBP.com.
 If the exception is not approved, your cost-sharing will be greater. - Why use generic drugs?
 A generic drug is the chemical equivalent to a brand name drug, yet it costs much less.
 Choosing generic drugs rather than brand name drugs can reduce your out-of-pocket expenses.
 The U.S. Food and Drug Administration sets quality standards for generic drugs to ensure that these drugs meet the same standards of quality and strength as brand name drugs.
 They must contain the same active ingredients, be equivalent in strength and dosage, and meet the same standards for safety, purity and effectiveness as the original brand name product. - Maintenance and long-term medications.
 A long-term maintenance medication is one that is taken regularly for chronic conditions or long-term therapy.
 A few examples include medications for managing high blood pressure, asthma, diabetes or high cholesterol.
-We have an optional program that allows members to get up to 90-day refills at a CVS retail pharmacy for the same cost-sharing as mail order.
-Under the program, you may choose to get the initial prescription and two refills (up to a 30-day supply each) at a network retail pharmacy or through our mail order drug program (up to a 90-day supply).
+The program allows members to get up to 90-day refills at a CVS retail pharmacy for the same cost-share as mail order.
+Under the program, you may get the initial prescription and two refills (up to a 30-day supply each) at a network retail pharmacy.
 After the second refill at a retail pharmacy, additional refills must be obtained either from a CVS retail pharmacy or through our mail order drug program.
 You will receive a letter after your second refill that describes your benefits and provides instructions on how to obtain additional refills in up to a 90-day supply.
-You may choose not to participate in this program by calling CVS/caremark at 866-623-1441.
-If you exceed three fills at a network retail pharmacy and have not advised us that you do not want to participate in this program, you may experience a delay in receiving your medication until you contact us. - There are dispensing limitations.
+Your participation is required. - There are dispensing limitations.
 All prescriptions will be limited to a 30-day supply for retail and a 90-day supply for mail order.
 Also, in most cases, refills cannot be obtained until 75% of the drug has been used.
 Occasionally, as part of regular review, we may recommend that the use of a drug is appropriate only with limits on its quantity, total dose, duration of therapy, age, gender or specific diagnoses.
 Since the prescription does not usually explain the reason your provider prescribed a medication, we may implement any of these limits and/or require preauthorization to confirm the intent of the prescriber. - Preauthorization.
 We require preauthorization (PA) for certain drugs to ensure safety, clinical appropriateness and cost effectiveness.
 PA criteria are designed to determine coverage and help to promote safe and appropriate use of medications.
 Drugs subject to PA are screened at the point of service and the dispensing pharmacy is advised to have the prescriber contact the CVS/ caremark PA department.
 CVS/caremark will obtain the relevant information from the prescriber to determine whether the drug use meets the established criteria for the requested drug.
 In certain circumstances, a preauthorization may require the trial or step of a more appropriate first line agent before the drug being requested is approved.